alpaca-lang/alpaca/README.md

 I'll flesh out this list better later, the above is a very rough and incomplete set of ideal things.

+# FFI Thoughts
+At present I'm thinking the FFI to call erlang code will take a standard module-function-arguments tuple and a set of patterns to coerce the return into a known type:

+    type ExpectedUnion = Atom | String | Int
+    type Try = Ok ExpectedUnion | Error String

+    erlang_ffi (module_name, returns_term_or_atom, [a_message])
+    | Atom a -> Ok a
+    | String s -> Ok s
+    | Int i -> Ok i
+    | _ -> Error "returned something I don't know"

+There's clearly room to provide a version that skips the pattern match and succeeds if dialyzer supplies a return type for the function that matches a type in scope (union or otherwise).

 # Using It
 It's not usable yet but the tests should give a relatively clear picture as to where I'm going.